defold/doc/docs/en/tutorials/war-battles.md

     end
     ```
     1. The function `on_message()` gets called whenever a message is posted to this script component.
-    2. If the message posted has the hashed name (or id) "animation_done", then.
-The engine runtime sends back this message when a sprite animation initiated with "play_animation" has finished playing.
+    2. Check if the message posted has the hashed name (or id) "animation_done".
+The engine runtime sends this message whenever a sprite animation initiated with "play_animation" from this script has completed.
     3. When the animation is done, delete the current game object.

 Run the game.
-Now it starts feeling like the embryo for a nice little game, don't you think?

 ![fire rockets](images/war-battles/fire_rocket_3.png)

-But now you need something to fire the rockets at.
-Enter tanks!
+This is definitely getting somewhere!
+But don't you think you need something to fire the rockets at?

 ## The tank game object

-1. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Game object</kbd>.
+1. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Game Object</kbd>.
 Name this file *tank.go*.
-Like the rocket game object, this is a file that can be used as a *blueprint* when creating the actual tank game objects.
+Like the rocket game object, this is a file that can be used as a *blueprint* when creating actual tank game objects.

 2. Drag the folder *units/tank* from the asset package to the *main* folder in the *Assets* view.

-3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation group</kbd>).
+3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation Group</kbd>).
 Name the animation "tank-down".

 4. Add the two downwards facing images (*/main/tank/down/1.png* and */main/tank/down/2.png*) to the animation and set it's *Fps* value to something that looks good.

     ![tank animation](images/war-battles/tank_animation.png)

-5. Open *tank.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add component ▸ Sprite</kbd>.
+5. Open *tank.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add Component ▸ Sprite</kbd>.

-6. Set the *Image* property of the sprite to "/main/sprites.atlas" and the *Default animation* to "tank-down".
+6. Set the *Image* property of the sprite to */main/sprites.atlas* and the *Default animation* to "tank-down".

 7. Open *main.collection*

 8. <kbd>Right click</kbd> the root node of the collection in the *Outline* and select <kbd>Add Game Object File</kbd>.
 Select *tank.go* as blueprint for the new game object.

-9. Create a few more tanks and position them on the map with the *Move Tool*.
-Make sure to set the Z position to 1.0 so they are rendered on top of the map.
+9. Create a few more tanks from the blueprint.
+Position them on the map with the *Move Tool*.
+Make sure to set the Z position to 1.0 so they are all rendered on top of the map.

     ![tanks](images/war-battles/tanks.png)

 Run the game and check that the tanks look okay.
-You will notice that the rockets fly straight through the tanks so the next step is to add collision between the tanks and the rockets.
-To do this you need to add a new component to the tank and the rocket game object:
+You will notice that if you fire at the tanks, the rockets fly straight through them.
+The next step is to add collision between the tanks and the rockets.

 ## Adding collision objects

-1. Open *tank.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add component ▸ Collision Object</kbd>.
+1. Open *tank.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add Component ▸ Collision Object</kbd>.

 2. Set the *Type* property to "Kinematic".
 This means that the physics engine will not simulate any gravity or collision on this object.
-Instead it will detect collisions and leave it to you to code the response.
+Instead it will only detect and signal collisions and leave it to you to code the response.

 3. Set the *Group* property to "tanks" and *Mask* to "rockets".
 This causes this game object to detect collisions against object in the group "rockets" that has the mask set to "tanks".